-For all the reasons described, it’s extremely hard to guarantee consistent, high quality and low latency connectivity using a single network or channel.
+For all the reasons described, it’s extremely hard to guarantee consistent, high-quality, and low-latency connectivity using a single network or channel.
 Even if the desired level of connectivity is currently available, a change can occur – a tall building, cell handover, more users – and suddenly it’s not enough.
-A sudden drop can cause a gap in reception, leading to the delay or even loss of data packets.
+A sudden drop can cause a gap in reception, leading to a delay or even loss of data packets.
 That’s why it isn’t safe to depend on one modem, even if it’s 5G.

 Achieving high-quality video

 High-quality, real-time video is the most critical element for safe teleoperation.

 4K video is encoded to rapidly convert raw footage into a format that can be instantaneously transmitted over cellular networks.
 It’s then decoded on the remote operator’s driving terminal, allowing them to operate as if they were in the vehicle.

 Video encoding technologies deployed for use on cellular networks are designed to optimize mass consumer video consumption; however, for teleoperations, encoding needs to be optimized for low-latency scenarios.